SM 32x425 [2xM8] / N42 - magnetic roller

 Disadvantages of neodymium magnets:

-- Potential hazard associated with microscopic parts of magnets pose a threat, in case of ingestion, which is particularly important in the aspect of protecting young children.
-It's also worth noting that tiny parts of these magnets have the potential to hinder the diagnostic process in case of swallowing.
+- Possible danger arising from small pieces of magnets are risky, in case of ingestion, which is particularly important in the aspect of protecting young children.
+Additionally, miniscule components of these devices are able to be problematic in medical diagnosis in case of swallowing.

 Exercise Caution with Neodymium Magnets